InnoSWP/05-DocPdf-Converter/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=InnoSWP_05-DocPdf-Converter&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=InnoSWP_05-DocPdf-Converter)

 ## Project Installation
-### To set up project set your virtual env use commands in this order (Bash)
+### To set up the project, set your virtual env using the commands in this order (Bash)
 1. source venv/Scripts/activate
 2. python manage.py migrate
 3. python manage.py makemigrations
 4. python manage.py runserver

-### You also can add server runner to your configs, to do that follow this steps (PyCharm)
+### You can also add server runner to your configs.
+To that, follow this steps (PyCharm)
 1. Open configurations editor
 2. Add new configuration
 3. Python